 Promoting the very best in contemporary portrait painting, the BP Portrait Award is the unmissable highlight of the annual arts calendar.
 Over the years it has attracted over 40,000 entries from more than 100 countries, launched the careers of many highly successful portrait artists and been seen for free by over 6 million people.
-We recently announced a further renewal of our partnership with the National Portrait Gallery until 2022 – ensuring that many more people will have access to the best of the UK's culture well in to the future.
+In 2016 we announced a further renewal of our partnership with the National Portrait Gallery until 2022 – ensuring that many more people will have access to the best of the UK's culture well in to the future.

 The total prize money increased to £74,000 in 2018 – up by £13,000.
 This makes the first prize worth £35,000 – one of the largest for any global arts competition.
 The second prize is £12,000, the third prize £10,000, the Young Artist's Award £9,000 and the Travel Award £8,000.

 In 2018 the prestigious first prize went to London-based artist, Miriam Escofet for An Angel at my Table, a portrait of her mother drinking tea.

 The judges were particularly struck by the constraint and intimacy of Escofet's composition, evoking both the inner stillness of her subject and the idea of the Universal Mother.
 Commenting on the portrait, Rosie Millard, Award judge, journalist and broadcaster, commented, 'The crisp tablecloth and china are rendered so beautifully – and then you see that one of the plates and a winged sculpture on the table appear to be moving which adds a surreal quality to the portrait.
 It is also a very sensitive depiction of an elderly sitter.'

 Escofet, who was born in Barcelona and moved to the UK in 1979 when she was twelve, has been previously selected four times for the BP Portrait Award exhibition.
 Actress, model and entrepreneur Lily Cole presented Escofet with the first prize of £35,000.